WHY DID MY CHILD GET PSC?

 - Website: More information about PSC, the PSC community, and PSC-related events can be found on this website .

 - Patient Registry: Parents can participate in the PSC Partners Patient Registry by enrolling their child.
-All data in the Patient Registry is anonymous and de-identified.
-Researchers can request data to advance PSC research via questionnaires or clinical study protocols.
-You will be contacted to see if you would like to participate in a specific research project.
-Click on link at the bottom of this page for more information and to register.
+Here’s your chance to help speed up PSC research.
+Everyone's participation is important.
+The larger the PSC Patient Registry is, the more meaningful it can be for researchers from around the world.
+All data in the Patient Registry is de-identified.
+If your child's profile matches the requirements set by a study or clinical trial, you can opt to be contacted by the registry coordinator.
+If interested, it would then be up to you to contact the researcher(s).
+Click on the link at the bottom of this page for more information and to register.
 If you need assistance, a PSC Patient Registry staff member can assist you.

 - Literature: For medical information on PSC and related diseases, please visit our PSC Partners web resource page, which includes a link to the PSC literature page that is updated as new studies are published.